dcgood1989/oo_linked_list/README.md

 ## Instructions

-In `lib/parts.rb` implement all necessary classes using inheritance to remove duplicated method definitions.
+In `lib/linked_list.rb` implement all necessary classes.